 As we let our own Light shine, we unconsciously give other people permission to do the same.
 As we are liberated from our own fear, our presence automatically liberates others.

 Worrying about others think, is certainly one the top three most common issues that I deal with on a daily basis.
 There are more people worrying about what others think, and whilst they are doing that; they are not thinking about you.
-They are too busy trying to work out what you thinking!
+They are too busy trying to work out what you think!

 So in summary: